DreamTeamHR/TicTacToe/docs/AdministratorManual.md

 ## Run
 The following commands need to be run to be able to run DreamTeamHR's TicTacToe program:
+* gradle build
-* ./gradlew build
+  * This is to deploy and build the program
-* ./gradlew run
+* gradle run
-The following command needs to be run to create a javadoc:
-* ./gradlew javadoc
-The following command needs to be run to run unit tests:
-* bin/unit_test
-The following command needs to be run to deploy:
+  * This is the command to run the program on localhost
-* bin/deploy
+  * To run the program locally use the link localhost:4567